A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Solution of the model

 \eeq The solution of the differential equation for $D(q)$ can be written as \beq D(q)=\left[\frac{g(q_m)}{R^2(q_m)}+\int_{q_m}^q \frac{\de p\, \dot g(p)}{R^2(p)}\right]R^2(q)\:. \eeq The final equation for $x(q)$ is given by Eq.~\eqref{closure} which can be written as \beq \frac{q_m}{\lambda^2(q_m)} +\int_{q_m}^q\frac{\de p}{\lambda^2(p)} = \alpha \dot g(q) \frac{D(q)+S^2(q)}{R^2(q)}\:. \eeq Note that this last equation shows that $q_m=0$ for $g(q)=q^2/2$ because of spin inversion symmetry.
 It is convenient to write the solution of the equation using directly Eq.~\eqref{bpoint}.
-This gives \beq x(q)= \frac{\alpha\lambda(q)}{2} \frac{\dddot g(q) (D(q)+S^2(q))+4\dot g(q)\ddot g(q)}{\frac{R^2(q)}{\lambda^{2}(q)}+\alpha \lambda(q) \frac{\left(\dot g(q)\right)^3}{R(q)}}\:. \eeq In the $g(q)=q^2/2$ case we get \beq x(q) = \frac{2\alpha q \l^3(q)R(q)}{R^3(q)-\alpha q^3 \l^3(q)}\:. \eeq We can solve the equation for $x(q)$ in a numerical way as described in the appendix.
+This gives \beq x(q)= \frac{\alpha\lambda(q)}{2} \frac{\dddot g(q) (D(q)+S^2(q))+3\dot g(q)\ddot g(q)}{\frac{R^2(q)}{\lambda^{2}(q)}{-}\alpha \lambda(q) \frac{\left(\dot g(q)\right)^3}{R(q)}}\:. \eeq In the $g(q)=q^2/2$ case we get \beq x(q) = \frac 32 \frac{\alpha q \l^3(q)R(q)}{R^3(q)-\alpha q^3 \l^3(q)}\:. \eeq We can solve the equation for $x(q)$ in a numerical way as described in the appendix.
 We now report the results of the numerical solution of these equations.
 We will focus on $\alpha=1/4$ and $g(q)=q^2/2$.
 In this case the Gardner transition happens at $p_0^G=1$.
 In fig.\ref{Fig_x_SAT} we report the numerical solution for $x(q)$.

-We clearly see that increasing $p_0$ the support of $x(q)$ extends up to $q_M=1$.
+{First we see that the RSB transition is of continuous (fullRSB) type since $x(q)$ as a support in a continuous interval as we cross the transition.} We also see that increasing $p_0$ the support of $x(q)$ extends up to $q_M=1$.
 In the right panel we report the dependence of $q_M$ as a function of $p_0$.
-We estimate that the SAT/UNSAT transition happens at $p_0\simeq 1.871$.
-Furthermore we clearly see that $1-q_M\propto p_0^*-p_0$.
+We estimate that the SAT/UNSAT transition happens at $p_0\simeq 1.87$.
+Furthermore we clearly see that $1-q_M\propto p_0^*-p_0$. {Note that this is different from other models, see for example the case of models of jamming of spherical particles, see \cite{FPSUZ17}, where $1-q_M\sim (p_0^*-p_0)^{\kappa}$ depends on a non-trivial critical exponent $\k>1$ close to the SAT/UNSAT (jamming) transition point.
+Instead the critical behavior found here is closer to the one of the jamming transition of nonspherical particles \cite{ikeda2019mean}.}